bford/bford.github.io/_drafts/apple.md

 that the killers did not bother to destroy as they did their two personal phones.
-The Occam's Razor interpretation of the facts suggest that the FBI is far less interested in the data than in [the court precedent](http://www.macworld.com/article/3034355/ios/why-the-fbis-request-to-apple-will-affect-civil-rights-for-a-generation.html) a legal win would establish.
+The Occam's Razor interpretation of the facts suggest that the FBI is far less interested in the data itself than in [the court precedent](http://www.macworld.com/article/3034355/ios/why-the-fbis-request-to-apple-will-affect-civil-rights-for-a-generation.html) a legal win would establish.